sidney-hrlin/sidney-hrlin-github.io/_posts/2024-01-08-Model-Predictive-Control-Problem-Setup.md

 image: /assets/img/2024-01-08-Model-Predictive-Control-Problem-Setup.assets/mpc_illustration.png
 ---

-In this page, we present a generalized problem formulation of a nonlinear system for model predictive control.
+In this post, we propose a generalized approach for modeling MPC problems for non-linear system.

 ## Linearization

-Consider a nonlinear continuous system
+Consider a non-linear continuous system

 $$
 \dot{x} = f(x,u)